EmuELEC/EmuELEC-tests/README.md

 This version will not appear as automatic update as it needs to be tested, if you want to test this version you need to manually update it using this method:

+* Before you do anything make sure you have a backup of your settings
 * Download and copy the corresponding `.tar` file as is (do not uncompress it) to the update samba share (using Samba/network shares `//EMUELEC/Update` or by sftp/winscp `/storage/.update`).
 * Press "Start" to open the main ES menu.
 * Navigate to "EmuELEC settings" -> "Danger Zone" -> "RESET EMUELEC SCRIPTS AND BINARIES TO DEFAULT"